PriyankaTrivedi25/EventManagement/README.md

 For the atlas setup go through this link : https://docs.atlas.mongodb.com/

-#####Start Project
+## Start Project
-Go to the project folder.Open command line and run `node index.js` command If you got this Message  "Server started successfully on port 3000 " then it means server is started now you can call API for text translation
+Go to the project folder.Open command line and run `node index.js` command.
+If you got this Message  "Server started successfully on port 3000 " then it means server is started now you can call API for text translation.

-#######Test API:
+## Test API:
 *** API for create/add event*****
 API Url : http://localhost:3000/api/add-event
 API type : POST